 Now, failure to provide mental health counseling to employees is indeed an unsafe practice, but it doesn’t seem like Facebook’s offenses meet the threshold of OSHA violations or fatalities that would warrant naming it one of the country’s most dangerous companies.
 Which leads me again to wonder: Was Facebook chosen for its “name recognition” more so than for its actual unsafe working conditions?

 Now, rest assured, every company on the Dirty Dozen list has some explaining to do.
 Every instance cited by National COSH happened on some safety director’s watch, after all, and some of the companies on the list do indeed sound like horrific places to work, if indeed the sexual harassment, workplace violence and opioid abuse mentioned are endemic rather than outlier incidents.
 And let’s be clear here: One workplace death anywhere, at any company, is one too many.

 But it does seem like there’s a bit of grandstanding going on with this Dirty Dozen list.
 If National COSH’s point is that unionized workplaces are, by their very nature, safer places to work than right-to-work type shops, then just come right out and say that and offer some data—not just position statements—to prove their point.
 But let’s not pretend that abuses, violence and fatalities don’t happen at union shops, either.

 EHS Today reached out to National COSH for clarification on how much a company’s resistance to union organizing efforts plays into their ending up on the Dirty Dozen list, but they declined the opportunity to comment.
+(Editor's note: National COSH subsequently did follow up with a commentary explaining the rationale behind the Dirty Dozen list).
 In any event, let’s hope that the companies on this list—and all others, unionized or not, household name or not—put forth the effort to clean up their acts.
 Every worker has the right to a safe workplace environment, period.